DETAILED ACTION

 Therefore, it would have been obvious before the effective filing date of the claimed invention to modify the plant of Lochner as modified wherein the top section of the low-pressure column and the base section of the argon column are arranged such that the extraction point for the second transfer liquid is above the feed point for the second transfer liquid as taught by Lochner ‘408.
 One of ordinary skill in the art would have been motivated to make this modification to reduce the number of pumps required to operate the system to reduce overall plant costs.

-Regarding claim 9, Lochner as modified discloses the plant according to claim 1 (see the combination of references used in the rejection of claim 1 above), comprising a subcooling heat exchanger (Lochner, Fig. 1, subcooling counterflow heat exchanger 13).
+Regarding claim 9, Lochner as modified discloses the plant according to claim 1 (see the combination of references used in the rejection of claim 1 above), further comprising a subcooling heat exchanger (Lochner, Fig. 1, subcooling counterflow heat exchanger 13).

-However, Lochner as modified does not disclose the subcooling heat exchanger which is arranged in the first or second cold box, in particular in the second cold box below the top section of the low-pressure column.
+However, Lochner as modified does not disclose the subcooling heat exchanger which is arranged in the first cold box or the second cold box.

-Cavagne teaches the subcooling heat exchanger which is arranged in the first or second cold box, in particular in the second cold box below the top section of the low-pressure column (Fig. 1 of Cavagne depicts subcooling heat exchanger 12 to be disposed in the cold box 10 below the first column 2 and the second column 4; Fig. 2 of Cavagne depicts subcooling heat exchanger 12 to be disposed in the cold box 10 below the argon column 6).
+Cavagne teaches the subcooling heat exchanger which is arranged in the first cold box or the second cold box (Fig. 1 of Cavagne depicts subcooling heat exchanger 12 to be disposed in the cold box 10 below the first column 2 and the second column 4; Fig. 2 of Cavagne depicts subcooling heat exchanger 12 to be disposed in the cold box 10 below the argon column 6).

-Therefore, it would have been obvious before the effective filing date of the claimed invention to modify the plant of Lochner as modified to arrange the subcooling heat exchanger in the first or second cold box, in particular in the second cold box below the top section of the low-pressure column as taught by Cavagne.
+Therefore, it would have been obvious before the effective filing date of the claimed invention to modify the plant of Lochner as modified to arrange the subcooling heat exchanger in the first cold box or the second cold box as taught by Cavagne.
 One of ordinary skill in the art would have been motivated to make this modification to make the cold box more compact (Cavagne, Pg.
 2, paragraph 31).
+Furthermore, the courts have held that rearrangement of parts requires only ordinary skill in the art and hence is considered a routine expedient.
+“In re Japikse, 181 F.2d 1019, 86 USPQ 70 (CCPA 1950): Claims to a hydraulic power press which read on the prior art except with regard to the position of the starting switch were held unpatentable because shifting the position of the starting switch would not have modified the operation of the device.”
+MPEP § 2144.04-VI-C.

 Claim 10 is rejected under 35 U.S.C.
 103 as being unpatentable over Lochner as modified by Lautenschlager as applied to claim 1 above, and further in view of Hirose (TW 202009434), hereinafter Hirose ‘434.